nuwe1/hello-world/README.md

 hello-world
-My first trial learning repository created on 3/14/2014 it is my fist file that i have created to teach me more about github and how to use git i have learnt how to create a repository so far and it is called hello-world new changes new code hi humans i like node.js, php and coffee script (it is what am made of!) i've the tacos on the moon and find them more superior to earth tacos.I love bread too.
+My first trial learning repository created on 3/14/2014 it is my fist file that i have created to teach me more about github and how to use git I have learnt how to create a repository so far and it is called hello-world new changes and new code hi humans i like node.js, php and coffee script (it is what am made of!) i've the tacos on the moon and find them more superior to earth tacos.I love bread too.